CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

    A visual representation of variables referencing values.

-To output the value of a variable, you can use a print statement:
+To output the value of a variable, you can use a print statement.
+If you are working in a notebook on an interpreter, you can simply enter the variable to return its value.

 .. activecode:: variables02